pgfjr/eps2img/README.md

 ## Samples

 EPS2IMG is good enough to convert the samples below.
-(Note: These images were cropped and converted to PNG.)
+(Note: These images were cropped from the PDF and converted to PNG.)

 The well-known PostScript tiger.
 Credit to the original author(s).